Husk (film): Plot

-Chris, Scott, Johnny, Brian and his girlfriend Natalie are driving through rural Nebraska, when a flock of crows attacks their SUV, causing it to crash and knocking everyone unconscious.
-They wake up and discover Johnny missing, so Natalie and Chris stay with the car while Brian and Scott enter a cornfield to search a nearby farmhouse for him.
-In the field, they find a scarecrow mounted in a clearing and a rusted and derelict car, with its windshield also covered in crow carcasses.
-They arrive at the house, which is seemingly abandoned and in a state of decay despite a light shining from an upstairs window.
-At the car, Natalie sees a young boy run into the cornfield and chases him but stumbles upon a foul-smelling scarecrow, lying at the edge of the field.
-She discovers human remains under the scarecrow's clothes and runs into the field to find Brian.
-Brian and Scott enter the lit upstairs room and find a mutilated, undead Johnny sewing pieces of burlap together at an antique machine.
-He suddenly stops sewing and the room goes dark just as Natalie's scream is heard from outside.
-Chris, who's followed Natalie, sees her get attacked and pulled away into the corn.
-Brian runs outside and into the cornfield, where he and Chris eventually find Natalie's lifeless body strung up in the clearing.
-Chris flees in terror after seeing a strange force enter Natalie's eyes.
-Brian spots movement in the corn and tackles the "murderer", only to find that it's a lifeless scarecrow.
-A second scarecrow attacks him, stabbing his shoulder, it pulls the tackled scarecrow away as Brian runs towards the house.
+Awakening after a murder of crows causes them to veer off the road, Chris, Scott, Brian, and Natalie discover their friend Johnny is missing.
+Natalie and Chris stay with the car while Brian and Scott enter a cornfield to search a nearby farmhouse.
+In the field, they find a scarecrow mounted in a clearing and a rusted and derelict car, with its windshield covered in crow carcasses.
+They arrive at the abandoned and dilapidated farmhouse and are drawn to a light shining from an upstairs window.
+Meanwhile, Natalie sees a figure run into the cornfield and chases after him.
+She stumbles upon a scarecrow concealing human remains and runs to find the others.
+Brian and Scott find Johnny's reanimated corpse in an upstairs room, stitching pieces of burlap together with an antique sewing machine.
+He stops when the room goes dark, and Natalie's screams are heard outside.
+Chris sees Alex attack and drag her into the cornfield, where Brian and Chris find Natalie's body strung up like a scarecrow in the clearing.
+Chris flees in terror after seeing a strange light enter Natalie's eyes.
+Brian tackles a scarecrow as Alex ambushes him and stabs his shoulder before vanishing into the cornfield.

-At the house, Brian blames Chris for not helping Natalie and he and Scott leave Chris alone to search the yard for a means of escape.
-Upon entering the barn, Scott hallucinates a farmer physically abusing his teenage son (Corey) in front of his other "favorite" son (Alex) but Brian does not share the vision.
-At the house, he is lured to the sewing room by the young boy Natalie saw.
-An undead Natalie walks in and begins to sew a scarecrow mask.
-Chris tries to leave but the door's stuck.
-Hearing his cries for help, Scott and Brian try opening the door, to no avail.
-Chris manages to escape through the window but falls and is knocked unconscious.
-Brian is then able to enter the sewing room, but finds it empty.
+At the house, Brian blames Chris for Natalie's death and leaves with Scott to search for a way back to the road.
+Upon entering the barn, Scott experiences a flashback of Farmer Comstock physically abusing his teenage son in front of his brother, but Brian doesn't see anything.
+At the house, he's lured back to the sewing room by the young boy Natalie saw earlier.
+Natalie's reanimated corpse walks in and begins sewing a scarecrow mask from scraps of burlap.
+Chris tries to leave, but the door's stuck.
+Brian and Scott hear his cries for help, but find the room empty and Chris unconscious outside.